-Ms. Drosos retired from her position as Group President, Global Beauty Care for the Procter & Gamble Company, a leading multinational manufacturer of consumer packaged goods, in September 2012.
+Ms. Drosos became President of Assurex Health, a personalized medicine company specializing in pharmacogenomics for neuropsychiatric and other disorders, in September 2013.
+Ms. Drosos was previously employed by the Procter & Gamble Company, a leading multinational manufacturer of consumer packaged goods, most recently serving as Group President, Global Beauty Care, until her retirement in September 2012.
 Ms. Drosos joined Procter & Gamble in 1987 and held positions of increasing responsibility, including as Group President of Global Female Beauty, Beauty and Grooming from 2010 until August 2011.
 As a global business unit Group President, Ms. Drosos had responsibility for Procter & Gamble's Global Beauty Care business unit operations, profit and loss, strategy and long term business development.
 Ms. Drosos is also a director of Signet Jewelers Limited, a specialty retail jeweler, since July 2012.
 As a former executive in brand management at one of the world's leading consumer packaged goods organizations, Ms. Drosos brings valuable skills and insights to the Company.
 She possesses a broad background in strategic, business and financial planning and operations, deepened by her global perspective developed through leading global businesses and numerous expansions into new geographies during her long tenure with a multinational company.

-James E. Evans Director since 1985
+James E. Evans